asaadsaad/CS571-Homework-03/README.md

       ]
 }
 ```
 Display the history at the side of the calculator.
+Try solving the question in two ways, using class-based components, and function-based components.

 <img src="./calculator.png" width="25%" />